libreobjet/open-guide/en/design_process.md

 ![**Pict**_Inskape screenshot_](./images/inkscape.png)

-Inkscape is a free/libre and open-source vector graphics editor that runs on all major plateforms.
+Inkscape is a free/libre and open-source vector graphics editor that runs on all major platforms.
 What sets Inkscape apart is its use of Scalable Vector Graphics (SVG), an open XML-based W3C standard, as the native format.

 ### Digital Tools for fabrication